billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 ![*Fig 2.
 Installed*](ObxInstalled.png)

 then check the version of the driver: Right-click >> Properties >> Driver tab.
 If the version is 1.3.0.10, you're done.
-If the version is earlier, you must update it.
+If the version is either earlier or later, you must update it.

 >*Update: SpikeGLX version 20241001 and later will automatically check the driver version and if there is an issue, will inform you what version you